Current Status: M4

 Graduate Department: Bioengineering

-Previous Education: BS in Biomedical Engineering, MS in Mechanical Engineering, Georgia Tech;
+Previous Education: BS in Biomedical Engineering, MS in Mechanical Engineering, Georgia Institute of Technology;

 Hometown: Old Greenwich, CT

 Sailing, Scuba diving, golf, rock climbing